Chiliz Price Tops $0.37 on Major Exchanges (CHZ)

-Chiliz (CURRENCY:CHZ) traded 6.3% lower against the US dollar during the 24 hour period ending at 23:00 PM ET on August 24th.
-In the last week, Chiliz has traded 12.7% higher against the US dollar.
-Chiliz has a market capitalization of $2.20 billion and approximately $497.31 million worth of Chiliz was traded on exchanges in the last 24 hours.
-One Chiliz coin can now be bought for approximately $0.37 or 0.00000776 BTC on popular cryptocurrency exchanges.
+Chiliz (CURRENCY:CHZ) traded down 6.3% against the dollar during the 24 hour period ending at 23:00 PM Eastern on August 24th.
+Over the last seven days, Chiliz has traded 12.7% higher against the dollar.
+Chiliz has a market capitalization of $2.20 billion and $497.31 million worth of Chiliz was traded on exchanges in the last day.
+One Chiliz coin can currently be purchased for about $0.37 or 0.00000776 BTC on popular exchanges.

 - Polygon (MATIC) traded down 5.9% against the dollar and now trades at $1.50 or 0.00003122 BTC.